-- Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, and because of the greater risks of overdose and death with extended-release opioid formulations, reserve Zohydro ER for use in patients for whom alternative treatment options (e.g., non-opioid analgesics or immediate-release opioids) are ineffective, not tolerated, or would be otherwise inadequate to provide sufficient management of pain.
+- Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, and because of the greater risks of overdose and death with extended-release opioid formulations [see WARNINGS AND PRECAUTIONS], reserve ZOHYDRO ER for use in patients for whom alternative treatment options (e.g., non-opioid analgesics or immediate-release opioids) are ineffective, not tolerated, or would be otherwise inadequate to provide sufficient management of pain.

 DOSAGE AND ADMINISTRATION

-Zohydro ER must be taken whole, one capsule at a time, with enough water to ensure complete swallowing immediately after placing in the mouth [see PATIENT INFORMATION].
-Crushing, chewing, or dissolving Zohydro ER capsules will result in uncontrolled delivery of hydrocodone and can lead to overdose or death [see WARNINGS AND PRECAUTIONS].
+Instruct patients to swallow ZOHYDRO ER capsules whole [see PATIENT INFORMATION].
+Crushing, chewing, or dissolving the beads in ZOHYDRO ER capsules will result in uncontrolled delivery of hydrocodone and can lead to overdose or death [see WARNINGS AND PRECAUTIONS].

-Use of Zohydro ER as the First Opioid Analgesic
+Use of ZOHYDRO ER as the First Opioid Analgesic (opioid-naïve patients)

-Initiate treatment with Zohydro ER with the 10 mg capsule every 12 hours.
+Initiate therapy with ZOHYDRO ER with one 10 mg capsule every 12 hours.

-Conversion from Other Oral Opioids to Zohydro ER
+Conversion From Other Oral Opioid To ZOHYDRO ER

-In a Zohydro ER Phase 3 clinical trial with an open label titration period, patients were converted from their prior opioid to Zohydro ER using Table 1 as a guide for the initial ZOHYDRO ER dose.
+In a ZOHYDRO ER clinical trial with an open label titration period, patients were converted from their prior opioid to ZOHYDRO ER using Table 1 as a guide for the initial ZOHYDRO ER dose.
 To obtain the initial ZOHDYRO ER dose, first use Table 1 to convert the prior oral opioids to a total hydrocodone daily dose and then reduce the calculated daily hydrocodone dose by 25% to account for interpatient variability in relative potency of different opioids.